William Paul Fife: Academic career

 Dr. Fife joined the Texas A&M University Department of Biology faculty in 1967.
 In his time there he served as the Chairman of the Biology Department, Dean of Research and Vice President for Academic Affairs as well as chairman for numerous academic committees.

+In the 1980s Dr. Fife acted as the expedition physician on TAMU's Institute of Nautical Archaeology (INA) project in Turkey.

 Dr. Fife was instrumental in the founding of the American Academy of Underwater Sciences.

 He retired from Texas A&M in 1997.

 Contributions to hyperbaric medicine

 Fife was a pioneer in undersea medicine and served as director of the Texas A&M University Hyperbaric laboratory.

 Fife was active with the HydroLab saturation diving research program funded by the National Oceanic and Atmospheric Administration.
 Fife was an aquanaut having spent 28 days in saturation in the habitat performing physiology experiments.

 The first uses of hydrox, a gas mixture of hydrogen and oxygen is used as a breathing gas in very deep diving are usually attributed to six ocean dive trials by the Swedish engineer, Arne Zetterström in 1945.
 Fife later showed that hydrox would allow divers to descend and work at great depths.
 Fife also developed the first decompression tables for the use of the mixture.
 The French engineering company COMEX (Compagnie maritime d'expertises) later applied Fife's work in developing their HYDRA dive series.

 Much of his other diving medical research was focused on women in diving and spinal cord decompression sickness.

 Fife's interest in clinical hyperbaric medicine lead to several research projects to look for new indications for the use of hyperbaric oxygen therapy.
 It has been estimated that about half of the 2,000 patient treatments done by his lab were for research.

 These projects included the treatment of: